liborty/TokenCrypt/README.md

 Once a directory has been compressed and encrypted, it is subsequently possible to update the keys and outdir directories (the archives) with option `-u`.
 This will add any new files and recode updated ones.
 Added new files are marked with a: and more recent existing files are updated (marked with u:).
 The same actions will be applied to all subdirectories, unless option `-i` (ignore subdirectories) has been deployed.
 Capital letters A:,U: denote these two operations when applied to whole subdirectories.

-An archive can additionally be cleaned up with `-uc`, to ensure that a new state of the input directory and its archives match exactly one-to-one.
+An archive can additionally be cleaned up with `-uc`, to ensure that a new state of the input directory and its archives match.
 That is, files no longer existing in indir will be deleted from the archive (and marked with d:).
-Unless `-uci` was used, whole directories may be deleted and marked with D:.
+When `-r` is added, whole directories may be deleted and marked with D:.

 Caution should be exercised when using the `-c` option.
-Any files that may have been inadvertently deleted from indir will then be removed from the archive as well.
+Any files that may have been inadvertently deleted from indir will be removed from the archive as well.
 For added safety, option `-c` is deliberately made explicit and separate from `-u`.
 Thus using `-u` alone is the *cautious updating mode*, which never deletes anything from the archive.
 However, it will still overwrite existing files with their new, possibly erroneous, contents.
-Beware that this can cause loss of previously useful content.
+This can cause loss of previously useful content.
 Of course, this is true in general, whenever updating any files, by any means.

 As seen above, options can be run together, e.g.:

-    ncrpt -xbuc indir keydir outdir
+    ncrpt -xbruc indir keydir outdir

-This will recursively update and clean the entire archive outdir, so that it is as if freshly created from the current state of indir (with only -xb).
+This will recursively update and clean the entire archive outdir, so that it is as if freshly created from the current state of indir (with only -xbr).
 However, with `-u` it is incremental, so it runs faster.
 This is convenient for regular backing up purposes.

 There is a vulnerability inherent in `ncrpt` output directories.
 Specifically, specialist search engines sifting through the internet, matching up pairs of (keydir outdir) directories by their same structures, file names and sizes, could in theory pair them up, even if they were uploaded to two unrelated places.
 Using `pack` is therefore more secure for external storage.